What is inventory accounting?

 Here are the main options:

-• Barcode scanning: Speed up counts and reduce errors by scanning items rather than writing them down.
+- Barcode scanning speeds up counts and reduces errors by scanning items rather than writing them down.

-• Cloud-based inventory software: Access stock levels from anywhere and sync automatically with your accounting records.
+- Cloud-based inventory software lets you access stock levels from anywhere and sync automatically with your accounting records.

 The right approach depends on your business size and complexity.
 A small retailer might start with basic software, while a manufacturer may need barcode scanning across multiple locations.